Xyntha dual chamber syringe Powder for infusion

 If any of the following signs of an allergic reaction happen suddenly, STOP using XYNTHA and tell your doctor immediately:

 - a swollen face, lips, tongue or throat

 - chest tightness

 - a skin rash

-- burning and stinging at the injections site.
+- burning and stinging at the injection site.

 These can be very serious side effects.
 If you have them, you may have a serious allergic reaction to XYNTHA and you may need urgent medical attention or hospitalisation.
 These side effects are very rare.

 Other side effects not listed above may also occur in some patients.